software-architects/time-cockpit-documentation/doc/data-model-customization/entity.md

 ## System Properties of an Entity

-* Invariant friendly name: The invariant friendly name represents the name of an entity in a user-friendly form.
+* **Invariant friendly name:** The invariant friendly name represents the name of an entity in a user-friendly form.
 Each entity has two names.
-On the one hand, a unique name (technical name) is assigned in the entire data model when an entity is created.
+On the one hand, a unique technical name (e.g. ```APP_Project```) is assigned when an entity is created.
 This name is used as a table name in the database and appears only in the administration area.
 The invariant friendly name is for display to users.